russmckendrick/records/content/albums/on-earth-as-it-is-the-complete-works-9294321/index.md

 ---
 title: "Mother Love Bone - On Earth As It Is: The Complete Works"
-album_artist: "Mother Love Bone"
+artist: "Mother Love Bone"
-album_title: "On Earth As It Is: The Complete Works"
+album_name: "On Earth As It Is: The Complete Works"
 date: 2016-11-14
 release_id: "9294321"
 slug: "on-earth-as-it-is-the-complete-works-9294321"
+hideSummary: true
 cover:
     image: "on-earth-as-it-is-the-complete-works-9294321.jpg"
+    alt: "On Earth As It Is: The Complete Works by Mother Love Bone"
+    caption: "On Earth As It Is: The Complete Works by Mother Love Bone"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock"]
 ---

 ## Tracklisting